What Is Laissez-Faire Leadership? Definition, Tips and Examples

 Unlike traditional authoritarian leadership, laissez-faire leadership is not as structured.
 Rather, this method of leadership is marked by the following characteristics:

-Constructive criticism: Regardless of the fact that employees are able to make their own decisions, leaders and managers must be prepared to provide constructive criticism as needed.
+Even though employees can make their own decisions, leaders and managers must be prepared to provide constructive criticism as needed.

 Common characteristics of laissez-faire managed employees